Discover more about our weather

 Weather can change on a daily basis especially at middle to high latitudes (parts of the earth that are quite far north or south of the Equator) where it is controlled by weather systems, depressions and anticyclones.
 On a weather chart, lines joining places with equal sea-level pressures are called isobars.
 Charts showing isobars are useful because they identify features such as anticyclones (areas of high pressure), depressions (areas of low pressure), troughs and ridges which are associated with particular kinds of weather.

 Temperature affects other weather elements including air pressure, wind, cloud formation, humidity and precipitation.

 Factors affecting temperature:

-- Latitude - warmer closer to the equator and cooler moving away towards the poles
+- Latitude - warmer closer to the Equator and cooler moving away towards the poles

-- Distance from the sea - temperatures inland are higher than the coast during the summer and lower than the coast during winter.
+- Distance from the sea - temperatures inland are usually higher than the coast during the summer and lower than the coast during winter.
 This is because land heats up and cools down more quickly than the sea

 - North-facing slopes in the southern hemisphere and south-facing slopes in the northern hemisphere receive more sunlight than the opposite slopes and are warmer